-The runway trials will mark the culmination of a month of tests to prove the Car’s steering, brakes, suspension, data systems, and so on, as well as the EJ200 jet engine, sourced from a Eurofighter Typhoon.
-Thousands of visitors are expected to come and see history being made as BLOODHOUND SSC is driven at speeds of up to 200mph on the 1.7 mile (2.7km) runway.
+Runway trials will mark the culmination of a month of tests to prove the car’s steering, brakes, suspension, data systems, and so on, as well as the EJ200 jet engine, sourced from a Eurofighter Typhoon.
+Thousands of visitors are expected to come and see history being made as BLOODHOUND SSC is driven at speeds of up to 200mph on the 1.7mile (2.7km) long runway.

-One key aspect is the low-speed capability of the jet engine intake, which is positioned above the cockpit.
-This is designed to work best at speeds over 800mph, so the Project’s engineers need to understand how it performs at very low speeds.
-They need to know how soon full power can be applied.
+Of primary interest is the low-speed capability of the jet engine intake, positioned above the cockpit.
+Designed to work best at speeds over 800mph, the Project’s engineers need to understand how it performs at very low speeds.

 It takes a team to run BLOODHOUND SSC and this will be the first opportunity to train the support crew, as well as develop the Car’s operating procedures, prove and refine the safety protocols, and practice radio communications, before heading overseas in late 2018.

-During tests, the Car will be powered by the jet engine alone and use wheels shod with pneumatic tyres, 84cm in diameter, that have come from an English Electric Lightning fighter, specially reconditioned by Dunlop.
+During tests the Car will powered by the jet engine alone and use wheels shod with pneumatic tyres, 84cm in diameter, from a English Electric Lightning fighter, specially reconditioned by Dunlop.
 As the runway wheels and suspension are slightly thicker than the solid aluminium wheels that will be used in the desert, some sections of carbon fibre bodywork will not be fitted.

 Gavin Poole, chairman of the Aerohub Enterprise Zone board and a board member of the Cornwall and Isles of Scilly Local Enterprise Partnership, said: “The BLOODHOUND team has already been using Aerohub to test components so we can’t wait to welcome the complete car.
 It will be very exciting to see the world leading engineering, aerodynamics, computing and jet engine moving at speed.
 BLOODHOUND is an inspirational project that is making the most of Cornwall’s excellent testbed facilities.
 We’re really looking forward to welcoming the BLOODHOUND team.”